Associated Students of the University of Hawaii: Senate Positions

-Standing Committees
+Standing committees

-Current Standing Committees
+Current standing committees

 The Senate currently has eight standing committees: the Campus Life committee, the Elections committee, the External Affairs committee, Finance committee, Investment and Long Range Planning committee, the Internal Affairs Committee, Student Affairs committee, and Undergraduate Academic Affairs.
 Each committee is overseen by a chair and vice-chair and each person on senate is required to be a member of two committees.